 I always work on specific challenges and don't shy away from getting my hands dirty.
-I love to discuss real obstacles and to find realistic solutions.
-I don't believe in just dropping a method or technique on the table and walking away.
-Instead I will contribute proven methods and techniques and together we shape them to be a perfect fit.
+I love to discuss real obstacles and find realistic solutions.
+Furthermore, I don't believe in just dropping a method or technique on the table and walking away.
+Instead, I will contribute proven methods and techniques, and together we shape them to be a perfect fit.

 Our world has always been driven by tools & technology.
 For me, digitalization is just the next step.
 From a young age, I was interested in digital artifacts and connected consequences.
 Therefore, it feels natural to use and especially shape digital tools.
 As a side-effect, you may find me dabbling in unusual and new technologies in my free time.

 People are not only functions or roles.
-Everybody contributes different skillsets, experiences and mindsets to the conversation.
-I really believe that the best work is done when people put their heads together and draw from each others knowledge.
+Everybody contributes different skillsets, experiences, and mindsets to the conversation.
+I really believe that the best work is done when people put their heads together and draw from each other's knowledge.
 This is why I love cross-functional teams with individuals having deep knowledge and experience in specific fields.
-The unique distribution of skills between team members should be embraced and fostered.
+I believe, the unique distribution of skills between team members should be embraced and fostered.